Table of contents

 But let us understand

-‘Robotic systems are defined as cognitive, interconnected, interactive and physical tools that can sense the environment with the help of sensors, understand events, make plans using algorithms executed in computer programs, and execute actions enabled by actuators’.
+‘Robotic systems are defined as cognitive, interconnected, interactive and physical tools that can sense the environment with the help of sensors, understand events, make plans using algorithms executed in computer programs, and perform actions enabled by actuators’.

 Industrial Robots are anticipated to grow significantly over the coming years.
 A report estimates that the Robotics sector will be worth $260 billion by 2030.
-Much of this evolution will come from professional assistance robots that will perform practical tasks for humans, such as cleaning, delivering, transporting, making an appointment and many more.
+Much of this evolution will come from professional assistance robots that will perform practical tasks for humans, such as cleaning, delivering, transporting, making an appointment, and many more.

 Robots will Create More Jobs.